sjchiass/kibbot/README.md

 ### Software strategy

+I'll explain how the software works to control the Kibbot.

-To control the Kibbot I use a very simple Flask server.
+I use a very simple Flask server.
 This puts the the Kibbot on the LAN, and if you have a VPN configured, it also opens it up to distant remote control.

 Flask is a simple web server.
 When a visitor requests a URL, the server runs the appropriate Python code.
 If the user requests a URL or path that does not exist, the server returns an error.
 So Flask creates a website with some Python code living inside, and you can make it do all sorts of things.